How do you decide which program to pursue?

 There are many other health professions in addition to the ones offered by the UW.
 A librarian could help you locate books about health careers, or look in the self-help section of a bookstore.
 Community colleges offer one- and two-year training programs in a variety of health fields.
 UW Extension offers evening certificate programs in gerontology and health information administration.

-If you are interested in a career in the health sciences other than becoming a physician, the University of Washington Seattle campus has many undergraduate and graduate "allied" health programs.
+If you are interested in a health sciences career other than becoming a physician, the UW School of Medicine Seattle campus offers several additional health programs:

-In addition, we offer minors in bioethics and humanities, environmental health and global health.
+In addition, the UW offers minors in bioethics and humanities, environmental health and global health.

 Admission to allied health programs is competitive and may have different application deadlines and procedures.